 Finally, one last thing that threw me off completely is British people’s attitude to make-up.
 In most European countries I visited, make-up is not something you use too much.
 In Italy especially, we constantly focus on what could be defined as ‘natural beauty’, meaning that girls are expected to be naturally attractive without the need of external products to enhance those features.
 Although some might argue that this puts more pressure on us, it is also true that it pushes us to accept our own bodies and, if needed, work on them internally.

 There you have them – my top 5 intricacies of the big island.
 If anyone from the UK is reading this, I hope you didn’t take offence in any of it!
 This was written mainly for fun and is in no way restrictive or assuming that everyone in the UK behaves in the same way.
 These are just a few things that popped to mind when I first moved here, and I am sure a lot of people can relate.
-ALSO, I will soon be working on a blog post on the best things about living in the UK as a foreigner so don’t you worry – I got you covered.
-It’s only fair! 🙂
+If you’d like to read the counter-argument – my culture shocks when moving back to Italy – hop over here and enjoy the ride.

 I hope you’re all having a lovely Sunday!